MGitrov/TFVC-to-Git/README.md

 # Introduction
-A migration guide from a TFVC-based project to a Git-based project.
+A migration guide for migrating projects between Azure DevOps environments.

 # Prerequisites
 ### **:one: [git-tfs](https://github.com/git-tfs/git-tfs) (and its related prerequisites)**